mohammed-a-hamdy/golem-js-preview-program/tasks/3-parallel-file-conversion/FEEDBACK.md

 #### Step 1: Convert the docker image to a GVMI image and publish it to receive an image hash

 [ENTER YOUR FEEDBACK HERE]
+It was quite challenging using the gvmkit-build tool as there was alot of unepxetced errors raised dispute following the officioal step by step online tutorial

 #### Step 2: Schedule a task on Golem with image conversion from Node.js context